Many license law questions will be answered at DFPR’s website.

 ENVIRONMENTAL

-Is it true that Illinois has a new radon disclosure law?
+Is it true that Illinois has a radon disclosure law?

 Yes.
-It goes into affect January 1, 2008 and will mirror the lead base paint law.
-Sellers will have to complete a form, disclose any test results and give an informational pamphlet on radon.
-Watch for news from your local Realtor association, or visit www.IllinoisRealtor.org to download the form and additional information.
+It went into affect January 1, 2008 and mirrors the lead base paint law.
+Sellers have to complete a form, disclose any test results and give an informational pamphlet on radon.
+There is NO requirement under this act to test or mitigate.

 Is there a carbon monoxide detector law in Illinois?